Facts about dog rehoming and adoption

 According to the animal shelter statistics, in 2017 around 1.5 million animals in shelters were euthanized.
 670,000 dogs and 860,000 cats made up this staggering number, which amounted to almost 5,500 animals killed every day

-What is Rehoming and how much does it?
+What is Rehoming and how much does it cost?

 Hundreds of thousands of pets are abandoned every year.
 When you can no longer care for a pet for any reason, rehoming can a good idea.
 Instead of abandoning your pet or sending them to an animal shelter where it may be killed, you can find him a new home for your pet.